Skip to main content

 tattooed mom with baby

-There is no evidence that tattoo ink can enter breastmilk and there have been no studies about the safety of getting tattoos while breastfeeding.
+There is no evidence that tattoo ink can enter breastmilk, and there have been no studies about the safety of getting tattoos while breastfeeding.
 Despite this, it is still generally advised against, out of caution.
-Tattoo ink contains heavy metals including lead and arsenic that enter under your skin in the tattooing process, and if there is a chance that did absorb into your system to enter breastmilk, it could have serious effects.
-There are also other factors to consider besides the ink absorption, such as infection risk.
+Tattoo ink contains heavy metals, including lead and arsenic, that enter under your skin in the tattooing process, and if there is a chance that can be absorbed into your system to enter breastmilk, it could have serious effects.
+There are also other factors to consider, such as infection risk.
 Because of all this, it’s best to wait until after weaning.

 Pre-existing tattoos are safe for breastfeeding.